|Pat O'Conner||President & Chief Executive Officer|

 Yund is a Phi Beta Kappa graduate in English literature from The Ohio State University, and he graduated with honors from the University of Michigan Law School.

-Fountain provides legal support to all facets of Minor League Baseball with an emphasis on trademarks, corporate governance and intellectual property.
-He works closely with the President of Minor League Baseball on research, including projects related to governmental affairs.
-Fountain also provides support to the Board of Trustees and the Council of League Presidents in various capacities.
+Fountain provides legal support to all facets of Minor League Baseball with an emphasis on government relations, corporate governance, club transactions and intellectual property.
+He provides legal support to all entities within the Minor League Baseball structure, and works closely with the Board of Trustees and Council of League Presidents in various capacities.

 Fountain joined Minor League Baseball as an intern in 2010.
-He was promoted to a full-time position as Special Assistant to the President, Legal Affairs, in 2012, and became Associate Counsel in 2014.
+He was promoted to a full-time position as Special Assistant to the President, Legal Affairs in 2012.
+He became Associate Counsel in 2014 and transitioned into his current role as Deputy General Counsel in 2016.

 A native of Jacksonville, Florida, Fountain is a member of the Florida Bar and has a Bachelor of Science in political science with a minor in communications from Brigham Young University and a Juris Doctor from Stetson University College of Law where he graduated with honors.
 Fountain and his wife, JoAnna, and their two young children, Annabelle and Dawson, currently reside in Valrico, Florida.